-Through our Professional Asset Management (PAM) service, we work with clients to define their financial goals, implement concrete steps to achieve those goals, and adopt an investment approach that gives clients the best likelihood of success.
+Through our Professional Asset Management (PAM) service, we work with clients to define their financial goals, and then adopt and implement concrete steps to achieve those goals.

 We manage taxable accounts, IRAs, pension plans, trusts, and other account types individually or on a combined basis.
 PAM is designed for clients with investable assets of $300,000 or more, but we encourage anyone with financial planning or investment management questions to contact us regardless of their level of wealth.